 When we get involved

-If the customer is unhappy with your answer to their complaint, they can ask us to look into it.
+If your customer is unhappy with your answer to their complaint, they can ask us to look into it.
 They have six months to bring complaints to us from the date you respond.
-Please note that the FCA deadline only applies to customers bringing complaints to a business – they are still able to refer a complaint to us after this deadline.
+Please note that the FCA deadline only applies to customers bringing complaints to a business – they are still able to refer a complaint to us after this deadline (provided the complaint was made to the business in time).

 We’ll tell you when a complaint has formally been referred to us and ask you to complete a business response form.
 The form needs to be fully completed and returned to us in the time we specify, along with any supporting evidence for the individual case.